 After passing the Rock Store and throwing myself through the tight corners of the Snake, a friend and I accidentally got on this canyon as a way of getting back to PCH to take us home.
 It was hellish!
 I know other people may disagree, but Decker Canyon was a very tight and windy road.
 Even the cars were going 10 miles an hour - the only time I was grateful for L.A. traffic slowing me down!
 It was challenging ride for me, but I’m sure more experienced riders would appreciate the tight corners and adventure.
 I saw more than a few Ducatis passing me and grinding some pegs on those turns.

-There are a lot of canyons from Pacific Coast Highway over the Malibu mountains to the Valley that are really fun to ride.
-Malibu Canyon is one of the easiest and most chill.
+There are a lot of canyons from Pacific Coast Highway over the Malibu mountains to the Valley that are really fun and one of the best motorcycle rides you’ll find is through Malibu Canyon, known for beingone of the easiest and most chill.
 You get the ocean views and the green canyon landscape with intermittent tunnels as you head back up to the 101 towards that Valley life.
 California is dreamy isn't it?